Indexed singular value bounds on scattering operators: How many channels can a photonic device support?: Formulation Support

-with $\circ$ subscripts denoting bare (empty space) operators and $\bmm{T}_{dd}(\bm{\epsilon})$ the scattering $\bmm{T}$-operator (physically connecting vacuum incident fields with the induced polarization within the scattering material) of the designable part of the communication system---which necessarily contains the design volume of the mediator, and may contain some part of the receiver and source (c.f.
-Ref.~\cite{amaolo2024maximum}).
-For our purposes $\bm{\epsilon}$ amounts to the portion of the system where the design profile $\epsilon\left(\bm{r}\right)$ can be freely controlled: the variable of the optimization problem
+where, as before, the ${vac}$ superscripts denotes a bare (vacuum) operator, $\bmm{T}_{dd}(\bmm{\chi})$ is the scattering $T$-operator---mapping incident electromagnetic fields to the associated total, self-consistent, polarization currents induced by the photonic system.
+The $d$ subscript indicates the designable part of the device, which is presently assumed to contain the mediator, and possibly contain some part of the receiver and source, c.f.
+Ref.\;\cite{amaolo2024maximum}.
+For simplicity, $\bmm{\chi}$ is assumed to be a dielectric design profile $\epsilon\left(\bm{r}\right) - 1$: i.e. $\bmm{\chi}$ is effectively the variable of the optimization program